 Fast they bound him, with new strong ropes, and with a prayer in their heart for his deliverance they brought him before the Philistines.

 A shout of joy arose from the Philistine camp, when they saw their dangerous enemy Samson bound with heavy ropes and utterly at their mercy.
 But, at that moment Samson felt the spirit of G‑d that bestowed upon him supernatural strength.
 Suddenly, the heavy ropes that held his hands and arms so fast, became as light as the finest thread, and with the greatest of ease he freed his hands from the bonds.
 A terrible wrath and fearful might stirred in him.
-Tearing out on the battle-field, he destroyed a thousand Philistine warriors with nothing but a fresh jawbone of an ass which he had picked up, and the Philistines fled in disorder.
+Tearing out on the battle-field, he destroyed a thousand Philistine warriors with nothing but a fresh jawbone of a donkey which he had picked up, and the Philistines fled in disorder.

 After this spectacular victory the Jews realized that Samson was chosen by G‑d to lead them, and they appointed him as Judge.
 (He was the 13th judge in Israel since Joshua).